evilbocchi/rbxts-asset-sync/README.md

 // Use assetId with Roblox APIs
 ```

 > Changes to Rojo's file tree and tsconfig.json may be needed if assetMap.ts is *outside* of src, which is the default setting when no parameters are specified.
-View [default.project.json](test/default.project.json) and [tsconfig.json](test/tsconfig.json) in the test folder for reference.
+View [default.project.json](example/default.project.json) and [tsconfig.json](example/tsconfig.json) in the example folder for reference.

 ## Advanced